stackitcloud/terraform-provider-stackit/docs/resources/objectstorage_bucket.md

 subcategory: ""
 description: |-
   ObjectStorage bucket resource schema.
 Must have a region specified in the provider configuration.
 If you are creating credentialsgroup and bucket resources simultaneously, please include the depends_on field so that they are created sequentially.
 This prevents errors from concurrent calls to the service enablement that is done in the background.
+  ~> This resource cannot be destroyed if the bucket contains objects.
+Please ensure the bucket is empty before attempting to destroy it.
 ---

 # stackit_objectstorage_bucket (Resource)

 ObjectStorage bucket resource schema.
 Must have a `region` specified in the provider configuration.
 If you are creating `credentialsgroup` and `bucket` resources simultaneously, please include the `depends_on` field so that they are created sequentially.
 This prevents errors from concurrent calls to the service enablement that is done in the background.

+~> This resource cannot be destroyed if the bucket contains objects.
+Please ensure the bucket is empty before attempting to destroy it.

 ## Example Usage